pihaf/Tic-Tac-Toe-AI/README.md

-# Hướng dẫn chạy
+# HOW TO RUN
-1. Chạy trọng tài
+1. Run the referee server
-2. Lấy link trọng tài để chạy Backend và Frontend
+2. Copy referee server link and add it to the frontend and backend
-3. Chạy Frontend
+3. Run frontend server
-4. Chạy Backend
+4. Run backend server

-5. Cách chạy cụ thể được hướng dẫn trong file README của referee, backend và frontend
+The details on how to run different servers are in each folder README file